mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 The browsers have heuristics to help the users fill the form inputs.
 However, it can harm the UX of the component.

-By default, the components disable the **autocomplete** feature (remembering what the user has typed for a given field in a previous session) with the `autoComplete="off"` attribute.
+By default, the component disable the **autocomplete** feature (remembering what the user has typed for a given field in a previous session) with the `autoComplete="off"` attribute.

 However, in addition to remembering past entered values, the browser might also propose **autofill** suggestions (saved login, address, or payment details).
 In the event you want the avoid autofill, you can try the following: